DovieW/obsidian-pickle-tracking-list/Pickles Tracking List.md

 ## Todo

+**Complete**
 - [ ] Make sure all are tag correctly with size as well
-- [ ] There's one image that has a white background
 - [ ] Why doesn't it open on mobile in kanban mode?
+It does but can take a loong time if it doesn't load right away.
+Faster phone helps. is there anything that can be done to speed it up?
+Maybe don't keep images in Imgur? store locally?
 - [ ] Host images on NAS and link images to there.
 Would it be faster though?
 Would have to download about half the images which aren't on Imgur